sadafAsh/Association/README.md

-     Composition is another kind of association.It represent a part-of relationship between two objects.In composition,the entities are completely dependent on each other.They cannot exist without each other entity.In the composition package,a library has no books.So,if the Library get destroyed then all the Books within that library will get destroyed.This shows that Books cannot exist with Library.
+     Composition is another kind of association.It represent a part-of relationship between two objects.In composition,the entities are completely dependent on each other.They cannot exist without each other entity.In the composition package,a "Library" has List of books.If the "Library" class get deleted then all the books within that "Library" will also get destroyed.This shows that "Book" cannot exist without "Library".

 JunitTest:

-      There is JUnit Test also present for all the entities and test coverage are 100% successful by jacoco reports.
+   The  Junit Test is done of all the entities in  Abstract Factory pattern project and test coverage is 100% successful in jacoco report.

+  SONARQUBE :
+          In sonarqube,reliability ,security , securityReview and maintainability is A and the code coverage is 100%.

 sonarqube
 gradle sonarqube